 Here’s a montage of 1980s West Coast solo acts spawned from popular 70s bands:

 Many have wondered what the title refers to.
-Some say that someone in the band had been dating Barbara Feldon – Agent 99 on Get Smart – and that it was written about her.
+Rumors abounded that someone in the band had been dating Barbara Feldon – Agent 99 on Get Smart – and it was written about her.
 That turned out to be not true.
-[Coincidentally Barbara Feldon released a 45 in 1966 called 99.]
+[Coincidentally, Barbara Feldon released a 45 in 1966 called 99.]
 Some say that 99 is about a girl who’s almost perfect but is not quite 100.
 Again, false.
 And it’s not about Wayne Gretzky either.
 Or the number of beer bottles on the wall.

-Toto didn’t play the song live for many years mostly because Steve didn’t like it all that much.
-As it peaked in the Winter of 79-80, I liked hearing it on the radio as it give life to me as I stared on at the cold dreary skies and leafless trees.
+Toto didn’t play the song live for many years, mainly because Luke didn’t like it much.
+As it peaked in the Winter of 79-80, I personally enjoyed hearing it on the radio.
+When I heard it come through the car speakers, I felt the music breathe a fantasy world into my head while I stared out through frosted windows at the cold, dreary skies and leafless trees.

-The reflects the film that inspired with everyone wearing white jumpsuits and lens a tinge out of focus.
-I think most videos back them were made for $20 and took 30 minutes to film.
+The song’s video reflects the film that inspired it by everyone wearing white jumpsuits with the lens a tinge out of focus.
+I think most videos back then were made for $20 and took 30 minutes to film.
 Check it out for yourself:

 I don’t know.
 But one thing that has lasted a very long time is the career of Michael McDonald.
 Since his early days with Del-Rays, Michael has been entertaining folks for almost 50 years.
 So let’s celebrate the birthday of one of our true national treasures with a deep cut from his first solo LP in 1982, If That’s What It Takes: